-Houston DE Watt injures shoulder against Raiders
+Houston DE Watt out for season with pectoral injury

 HOUSTON (AP) — Houston Texans defensive end J.J.
-Watt sustained a shoulder injured on Sunday against the Oakland Raiders.
+Watt sustained a season-ending injury to his pectoral muscle on Sunday in a win over the Oakland Raiders.

+Watt was injured in the second quarter of Houston’s 27-24 win and tweeted afterward that he was done for the season.

+His tweet said: “This game can be beautiful and it can also be brutal.
+Absolutely gutted that I won’t be able to finish the season with my guys and give the fans what they deserve.
+I truly love this game and can’t stand letting you guys down.
+Thank you for all of the thoughts & well-wishes.”

+This is the third time in four seasons that the three-time NFL Defensive Player of the Year has had a season-ending injury.
+He missed the last 13 games of 2016 with a back injury which required surgery and played just five games in 2017 before breaking his leg.
+He played all 16 games last season and was a first-team All-Pro after finishing with 16 sacks and 18 tackles for losses.

+His injury is a big loss for a team which traded 2014 top overall pick Jadeveon Clowney to Seattle in August and has little experienced depth to absorb his absence.

-It was unclear how Watt, a three-time NFL Defensive Player of the Year, was injured, but he went to the locker room with about 5 ½ minutes left in the second quarter after spending a few minutes in the medical tent.
-The team announced just before the start of the second half that he wouldn’t return, but they did not specify which shoulder he injured.
+Watt was injured when he tackled running back Josh Jacobs for a 6-yard loss in the second quarter.
+He went to the locker room with about 5½ minutes left in the quarter after spending a few minutes in the medical tent.

 Watt had three tackles, including one for a loss, and swatted down a pass before he was injured.